 Pharmacy School Apps

 Pharmacy school can be pretty tough, but pharmacy school apps can make it much easier.
 So, drop the books and instead pick up a few apps and Picmonic for when you’re studying on the run.
 Picmonic helps you remember 331% more when you study with our visual guides.
-It’s way better than a boring textbook.
+It’s way better than a boring textbook and can help you master mnemonics for pharmacology drugs.
 Try it today for free and see for yourself!

 Download our mobile app and take Picmonic on the go!